Expert Knowledge-driven Reinforcement Learning for Autonomous Racing via Trajectory Guidance and Dynamics Constraints: Methodology

 Accordingly, we define the instantaneous calculation formulas for the yaw rate cost $c_{\omega}$ and the sideslip angle cost $c_{\beta}$ as follows:

-Notably, this paper introduces a sliding window mechanism in the actual policy iteration process.
-This mechanism approximates the degree of violation by calculating the average cost within a time window, which is then used for subsequent parameter updates.
-Compared to directly using instantaneous values, this strategy effectively mitigates the impact of data noise and fluctuations from single time steps on training stability.
+Notably, this paper introduces a sliding-window mechanism in the actual policy iteration process.
+The window length remains fixed throughout training, and the sliding window is updated at each step.
+This mechanism approximates the degree of constraint violation by calculating the average cost within the most recent time window, which is then used for subsequent parameter updates.
+Compared to directly using instantaneous values, this strategy effectively mitigates the impact of data noise and single-step fluctuations on training stability.

-To maximize task rewards while strictly satisfying the aforementioned safety constraints, the RL problem is formulates as the following constrained optimization problem:
+To maximize task rewards while considering the aforementioned safety constraints, the RL problem is formulated as the following constrained optimization problem:

 where $\pi_{\theta}$ denotes the parameterized policy network, and $J_{R}(\pi_{\theta})$ represents the soft cumulative reward objective incorporating the entropy regularization term $\mathcal{H}$. $d_{\omega}$ and $d_{\beta}$ are the allowable cost thresholds.